-My gosh, never ever randomly ask for a connection to someone on LinkedIn without an introductory note.
+Don't ask for a connection to someone on LinkedIn without an introductory note.
+Sincerely caring about connecting and saying why - priceless.

 Side effect: writing about something makes you learn it well enough to write about it (and not look dumb).